 Specialty cleaning companies with special cleaning tools can be helpful for thoroughly cleaning cooling towers and HVAC systems rather than use of traditional labor and pressure washers.
 You should also spray a foaming detergent (like Rydlyme) on the tower in order to eliminate tough deposits and utilize biocide products, such as chlorine or bromine (must be handled by a certified applicator), in the water post-basin cleaning to stop the growth of bacteria.
 Routine inspections are also recommended for open systems.

 Additionally, be sure to use a specialized vacuum to remove sludge from the basin without draining it.
-Safety gear such as eye and respiratory protection is also recommended so as to prevent infection from Legionnaires’ disease bacteria (LBD).
+Safety gear such as eye and respiratory protection is also recommended to prevent infection from Legionnaires’ disease bacteria (LBD).
 Legionnaires’ disease is essentially a severe form of pneumonia, which means the lungs can become inflamed.
 The Occupational Safety and Health Administration dictates that water vapor in a cooling tower can remain within the ideal temperature range (20-50°C or 68-122°F) for LBD to proliferate.
 Strainer and other heat exchange equipment should be also routinely cleaned, after cooling tower cleaning, to impede the buildup of sediment, mud, slime, scale, and algae.
 You can always seek advice and keep a checklist to verify that all parts of a cooling tower have been extensively cleaned.